VirtusLab/git-machete-intellij-plugin/README.md

 (master/develop, your topic branches, teammate's branches checked out for review, etc.).<br/>

 A look at a Git Machete tab gives an instant answer to the questions:
-* what branches are in this repository
+* What branches are in this repository?
-* what is going to be merged (rebased/pushed/pulled) and to what?.
+* What is going to be merged (rebased/pushed/pulled) and to what?

 With this plugin, you can simply maintain small, focused pull requests that are easy to review.